lancercat/GCCNet/README.md

 Run `project_easts/tester.py`

 ## About
-Code for the corresponding neurocomputing paper.
+Code for the corresponding neurocomputing paper GCCNet: Grouped Channel Composition Network for Scene Text Detection.

 Should you encounter any problems using the code, feel free to open an issue or email me (lasercat@gmx.us)